Jean Laplanche: The psychoanalyst, the scholar and the academic

 Jean Laplanche was one of the founders of the Association Psychanalytique de France (1964) and served also as its president in 1969–1971.
 He was later an honorary member of this Association with Jean-Bertrand Pontalis and Guy Rosolato.

 Laplanche was granted honorary doctorates from the University of Lausanne (1986), the University of Buenos Aires, and the University of Athens.
 He was the winner of the Mary S. Sigourney Award (1995).
 Laplanche was also made a Knight of Arts and Letters in 1990.

 Jean Laplanche was an Emeritus Professor at the University of Paris, where he taught from 1970 until 1993: he introduced the teaching of psychoanalysis in the "U.F.R. des Sciences Humaines Cliniques" in Paris VII and brought it to the level of research.
 He supervised theses of students, who are now teaching "psychoanalysis in the university" (title of the research-review founded by Jean Laplanche: 1975–1994) in France and elsewhere in the world (especially in Latin America).

 Work

 Laplanche published his first book in 1961.
+It was the medical thesis "Hölderlin et la question du père".
 The following year, he was invited to a position at the Sorbonne by Daniel Lagache.
 Since then, Laplanche maintained a regular publication schedule.
 Together with colleague Jean-Bertrand Pontalis, Laplanche in 1967 published The Language of Psycho-Analysis, which has become a standard encyclopedic reference on psychoanalysis.
 It was translated into English in 1973, and its thirteenth French edition was published in 1997.
 Laplanche was president of the Association Psychoanalytique de France from 1969 to 1971, being succeeded by Pontalis.
 His seminars have been published in the seven volume Problématiques series while many of his most important essays are found in La révolution copernicienne inachevée (1992).

+Laplanche's work can be described under three interconnected headings: 1- the critical reading of Freud; 2- the translational model of the mind linked to the actual practice of translating Freud's writings into French; 3- the development of the Generalized Theory of Seduction.
+The first aspect of his œuvre can be considered as the basis for the two other aspects.
+Laplanche adapted the psychoanalytic method invented by Freud to the reading of Freud's own writings thus opening new critical outlooks on psychoanalytic theory.
+Translation is a major aspect in that it is both a concept extracted from Freud's theory of repression - as expounded in the latter's letters to Wilhelm Fliess - but also a means of updating Freud's theory and actually translating Freud into another language than the German original - which also contributed a closer reading of the original.
+As for the Generalized Theory of Seduction, it can be seen as Laplanche's effort at giving new foundations to psychoanalysis through the implementation of the two other aspects.